Danish Unity

+Based on a form of Christian nationalism, it presented itself as a third way between socialism and liberalism.

 It later campaigned against Danish membership in the EU.

-In October 2013, Morten Uhrskov Jensen replaced Adam Wagner as national chairman, since then the organization have had an increase of members.
+In October 2013, Morten Uhrskov Jensen replaced Adam Wagner as national chairman; since then, the organization has had an increase of members.
 It is currently collecting signatures in order to get on the ballot for the next Folketing election.
 It has one elected representative, a councillor in Herning.